Monk’s House was the home of the novelist Virginia Woolf and her husband, Leonard.

 For more details or to book any of the events listed below, please contact the property on 01273 474760 or email us at email@example.com.

 Monk’s House is now owned by National Trust, and a member of staff lives at the property.
-In 2018 the house and beautiful gardens are open to the public from Wednesdays to Sundays, between 3 Apr – 27 Oct, including Bank Holidays.
+In 2021 the house and beautiful gardens will be open to the public on a limited timetable, to be announced shortly.

 The Reception area and small shop, where you buy tickets for visiting Monk’s House and Garden, also has many attractive souvenirs and books relating to Virginia Woolf and the Bloomsbury group.
 The shop has had a bit of a revamp and now contains many Bloomsbury related products.
 There are lots of new books, prints and cards.
 As last year, the shop will also stock ice cream.